Pet Therapy, Mesothelioma, and Mental Health

 Studies have shown that when patients spend time with a therapy dog or pet, their blood pressure and cortisol (stress hormone) levels can go down.
 The patient may also experience a happy or ‘feel-good’ boost from the release of related hormones during this time.
 Additionally, doctors have seen endorphin releases in some patients who interact with pets, which can help with cancer-associated pain.
 Pet therapy may also assist with other emotional or mental problems that can encompass anxiety, depression, anger, or hopelessness among other things.

-Aside from influencing hormone release and improving emotional distress inside the body, this complimentary treatment can also help patients with physical therapy.
+Aside from it influencing hormone release and improving emotional distress inside the body, this complimentary treatment can also help patients with physical therapy.
 When a patient pets a dog (or other animals) sensory and fine motor skills may improve slightly.
 If a patient is having issues getting out of bed, walking and playing with a dog (on a leash) can help encourage balance, mobility, and coordination.

 Other Complementary Treatments and Mesothelioma